Earl Robinson

-Earl Hawley Robinson (July 2, 1910 – July 20, 1991) was a composer, arranger and folk music singer-songwriter from Seattle, Washington.
+Earl Hawley Robinson (July 2, 1910 – July 20, 1991) was an American composer, arranger and folk music singer-songwriter from Seattle, Washington.
 Robinson is remembered for his music, including the cantata "Ballad for Americans" and songs such as "Joe Hill" and "Black and White", which expressed his left-leaning political views.
 He wrote many popular songs and music for Hollywood films, including his collaboration with Lewis Allan on the 1940s hit "The House I Live In" from the Academy Award winning film of the same name.
 He was a member of the Communist Party from the 1930s to the 1950s.

 The jazz clarinetist Perry Robinson (1938–2018) was his son.

 Career in music

 Robinson studied violin, viola and piano as a child, and studied composition at the University of Washington, receiving a BM and teaching certificate in 1933.
+While at Washington, Robinson was a member of Phi Mu Alpha Sinfonia, a men's music fraternity.
 In 1934 he moved to New York City where he studied with Hanns Eisler and Aaron Copland.
 He was also involved with the depression-era WPA Federal Theatre Project, and was actively involved in the anti-fascist movement and was the musical director at the Communist-run Camp Unity in upstate New York.
 In the 1940s he worked on film scores in Hollywood until he was blacklisted for being a Communist.
 Unable to work in Hollywood, he moved back to New York, where he headed the music program at Elisabeth Irwin High School, directing the orchestra and chorus.